-We created two sets of time-sliced images with integration times of 10 seconds: cleaned images with all sources and a primary beam correction and dirty subtraction images with all the sources subtracted with no primary beam correction.
-To create deep time-sliced dirty subtraction images, we first subtract the model visibilities (down to a 3$\sigma$ flux density threshold of 3 mJy to a radius of 2.8 degrees, obtained by {\sc WSClean}) from the calibrated data visibilities to obtain the subtracted visibilities (this method has been developed and tested by \cite{fijma2023,deruiter}).
+We created two sets of time-sliced images with integration times of 10 seconds: cleaned images with all sources and a primary beam correction, and subtraction images with all the sources subtracted, no cleaning and with no primary beam correction.
+We refer to the latter as dirty subtracted snapshot images.
+To create time-sliced dirty subtraction images, we first subtract the model visibilities (down to a 3$\sigma$ flux density threshold of 3 mJy to a radius of 2.8 degrees, obtained by {\sc WSClean}) from the calibrated data visibilities to obtain the subtracted visibilities \citep[this method has been developed and tested by ][]{fijma2023,deruiter}.
 The full 2 hours of subtracted visibilities were then imaged in 10 second snapshots using the full 48 MHz bandwidth and a pixel scale of 5 arcsec.
 The resulting subtraction images thus only contain subtraction artefacts and transient candidates.
 We note there is no detected source close to the GRB location and, hence, we do not expect any subtraction artefacts in the counterpart search area.
-For both datasets, we plot a histogram of the rms values from all of the images, shown in Figure \ref{fig:noiseHist}, to determine the typical noise properties of the datasets and to check for low quality images.
-The typical rms noise in the cleaned images with all the sources is $15.2\pm0.4$ mJy beam$^{-1}$ and the typical rms noise in the dirty subtraction images is $7.9\pm0.2$ mJy beam$^{-1}$, demonstrating a factor 2 improvement in detection sensitivity by using the dirty subtraction images.
+For both datasets, we plot a histogram of the rms values from all of the images (determined using the inner 1/8th of the image), shown in Figure \ref{fig:noiseHist}, to determine the typical noise properties of the datasets and to check for low quality images.
+The typical rms noise in the cleaned images with all the sources is $15.2\pm0.4$ mJy beam$^{-1}$ and the typical rms noise in the subtraction images is $7.9\pm0.2$ mJy beam$^{-1}$, demonstrating a factor 2 improvement in detection sensitivity by using the subtraction images.